-2. Scope
+I. Application & Scope

-- 2.1 The College's Fellows, employees, workers, volunteers, students or anyone working on behalf of the College (in a paid or unpaid capacity) are subject to this policy. - 2.2 The policy covers all events and activities organized by those working on behalf of or representing the College, as well as official events and activities organized by its students.
-Such activities include open days, applicant visits and interviews, the interactions between students and the College Nurse/College Counsellor/College Mental Health Adviser and visits from members of the public. - 2.3 It is expected that external bodies utilising the College's premises or facilities for external events will have their own safeguarding policies and procedures in place and will take full responsibility for the safeguarding of individuals involved in any related activities.
+The College's fellows and senior members, employees, workers, volunteers, students and anyone working on behalf of the College (in a paid or unpaid capacity) are subject to this policy.

+The policy covers all events and activities organized by those working on behalf of or representing the College, as well as official events and activities organized by its students.
+Such activities include open days, applicant visits and interviews, the interactions between students and the College Nurse and visits from members of the public.

+It is expected that external bodies using the College's premises or facilities for external events will have their own safeguarding policies and procedures in place and will take full responsibility for the safeguarding of individuals involved in any related activities.